-Lexington Law is this type of firm.
-There are many firms that specialize in the area of credit repair.
+Lexington Law Firm is one of many a credit repair companies.
 Be careful about the firm that you choose and make sure that it is a reputable firm.
 Check with the Better Business Bureau to learn about the performance of a particular company.
-You need to do proper research on the firm that you will eventually do business with.
-By law, credit repair organizations must give you a copy of the “Consumer Credit File Rights Under State and Federal Law” before you sign a contract.
+Do some research on the firm you will eventually do business with.
+By law, credit repair companies must give you a copy of the “Consumer Credit File Rights Under State and Federal Law” before you sign a contract.
 They also must give you a written contract that spells out your rights and obligations.
 Read these documents before you sign.
 The law contains specific protections for you.
 For example, a credit repair company may not:

 Your contract must specify:

 Bills.com offers a debt self-help center that can help you solve your debt problems on your own for free.
-Step one is to obtain a copy of your credit report from each of the three credit bureaus.
-Do not contact the three nationwide consumer reporting companies individually.
-Instead, go to AnnualCreditReport.com for no-cost, no-gimmick copies of your credit reports.
+Step one is to obtain a copies of your credit reports from the three largest consumer credit reporting agencies.
+Go to AnnualCreditReport.com for no-cost, no-gimmick copies of your credit reports.
 Alternatively, call (877) 322-8228, or write to Annual Credit Report Request Service, P.O.
 Box 105281, Atlanta, GA 30348-5281.
 You may order your reports from all three nationwide consumer reporting companies at the same time, or you can order your report from each of the companies one at a time.

 Check your reports for the action items.
-All the bureaus now have provisions to dispute items online, but in most cases you will need a copy of the respective report and other information to do so.
-Once you are ready, contact each of the three bureaus at the contact information provided below:
+The three biggest bureaus allow consumers to dispute items online, but in most cases you will need a copy of the respective report and other information to do so.
+Once you are ready, contact the bureaus reporting the incorrect information: